How Global Calibration Strengthens Multiaccuracy: Introduction

 \end{itemize} Independent of our work, Pranay Tankala has observed that getting optimal density $2\delta$ in the IHCL was possible under weaker multigroup fairness conditions than multicalibration \cite{PT}.

 \paragraph{The case for calibrated multiaccuracy.}

 The power of multicalibration \cite{hkrr2018, OI, omni} illustrates the potency of combining calibration and multiaccuracy.
 But this great power comes at a high computational price.
 Our results show that in two important settings, agnostic learning and hardcore set constructions, global calibration together with multiaccuracy is a cheaper alternative to multicalibration, adding weight to a thesis that was first put forth by \cite{lossOI}.
 Our proofs highlight the complementary roles that multiaccuracy and calibration play, and give clear intuition for why their combination succeeds even when they each fail in isolation.
+In concurrent work, Hu and Vadhan use the notion of calibrated multiaccuracy to provide pseudoentropy characterizations for general entropy notions \cite{hu2025generalized}.
 A deep insight in theoretical computer science has been that hardness and learning are two sides of the same coin \cite{imp95, ks03, TrevisanTV09, fel09}; our work provides further evidence of this phenomenon.

 We believe that these theoretical results also offer some insights to practice.
 As pointed out in the work of \cite{lossOI}, some form of multiaccuracy is achieved by commonly used machine learning models that perform empirical risk minimization with a proper loss.
 Such a model will not likely be calibrated as is; see the discussion in \cite{BlasiokGHN23}.
 But calibrated multiaccuracy is not much harder to achieve, and it can be easily implemented using standard libraries for calibration and regression, in contrast to full-blown multicalibration which is not easily implemented via standard libraries.\footnote{While implementations do exist \cite{PfistererKDSKB21, Globus-HarrisHK23, hansen2024multicalibration}, experiments have found that its sample complexity is fairly large in contrast with multiaccuracy \cite{GopalanRSW22}.} The argument for adding calibration is typically that calibration is a nice property to have, and it does not harm the loss (as long as it is proper).
 Our work gives a more compelling argument; namely, that global calibration significantly bolsters the power of a predictive model beyond multiaccuracy, without incurring much additional cost.